-On the contrary, in condition +A the payoff is reversed.
+On the contrary, in condition +A the pay-off is reversed.
 An agent that never signals is three times more successful than an agent that always emits a sound signal.
-Thus, evolution might proceed by firstly rewarding agents capable of sensory-motor coordination but not capable of sound signalling, and subsequently by rewarding those agents that combine sensory-motor coordination with a proper use of the sound.
+Thus, evolution might proceed by firstly rewarding agents capable of sensorimotor co-ordination but not capable of sound signalling, and subsequently by rewarding those agents that combine sensorimotor co-ordination with a proper use of the sound.
 Both conditions +A and +B require the gradual and progressive evolution of adaptive mechanisms coupled with previously evolved traits.
-However, such evolutionary trend might not be particularly easy to obtain.
+However, such evolutionary trends might not be particularly easy to obtain.

-It is more difficult to imagine what could happen in condition AB, which does not favour either the mechanisms for sensory-motor coordination over the mechanisms for signalling, or vice-versa.
-Although this condition might facilitate the progressive evolution of agents capable of the required sensory-motor coordination and signalling, there is also the possibility that the lack of a strong selective pressure for or against either mechanisms might be deleterious rather than beneficial to the evolution of the desired behaviour.
-The system might end up fluctuating without being capable of 'bootstrapping' from randomly initialised controllers the desired solution/s.
+It is more difficult to imagine what could happen in condition AB, which neither favours the mechanisms for sensorimotor co-ordination over the mechanisms for signalling, nor vice versa.
+Although this condition might facilitate the progressive evolution of agents capable of the required sensorimotor co-ordination and signalling, there is also the possibility that the lack of a strong selective pressure for or against either mechanism might be deleterious rather than beneficial to the evolution of the desired behaviour.
+The system might end up fluctuating without being capable of 'bootstrapping' from randomly initialized controllers to the desired solution/s.